KWellesly/ML4Anime/index.md

 However, with regards to our results, we can say with relative confidence that because we had a set of input anime with a mean studio_Madhouse feature value of 0 (meaning, none of the animes were created by studio_Madhouse) we would expect for our recommendations to return non-studio_Madhouse's animes.

-In contrast, we found that for one-hot encoded features that are large in proportion (in regards to our anime dataset), Cosine normalized KNN on average performed better than the other KNN implementations.
-On the other hand, Euclidean un-normlized KNN always performed the worst for such one-hot encoded features.
-One additional note that should be made here, is that the average standard deviation for one-hot encoded features we were able to measure performance for (namely, genre_Action and genre_Comedy) had average feature standard deviation that approached the overall population standard deviation.

  As with the feature comparison trends, overall Cosine un-normalized KNN results prioritized high valued quatitative features over small value features such as one-hot encoded features.
 In contrast, Cosine normalized KNN produced results that were heavily impacted by one-hot encoded data values like our synopsis encoded data.
 Seen below is an excerpt of our input synopses:
  <p align='center'>
   <img src="/ML4Anime/graphs/AoT_Series_wording_input.jpg" width="500"/>